dorkbox/SystemTray/README.md

       is initially hidden.
 ````
 ````
-Note: We have fixed the Swing notificat tray on Linux (it no longer has a greyish background), however
+Note: We have fixed the Swing notification tray on Linux (it no longer has a greyish background), however
       to facilitate this, a screen-shot is grabbed where the icon is.
 Because this must happen after the icon is placed, *sometimes* you can see this happen.
 Unfortunately this is the only way to fix this problem, and there are no other known workarounds outside of writing an X11 wrapper from scratch.